-PULTRUSION: CUSTOM REINFORCED FIBERGLASS
+PULTRUDED FIBERGLASS: CUSTOM REINFORCED FIBERGLASS

-Pultruded fiberglass materials are primarily a composite of glass fibers and resins.
+Pultruded fiberglass materials are made of glass fibers and resins.
 The glass used in fiberglass, while basically the same core material as that used in flat glass, comes in a different form – rovings – or also known as fibers.
 This form of glass begins as a finely ground, flour like material composed of Silica and Zirconia.
 The “flour” is heated and melted at approximately 1500° C, and the resultant molten glass is passed through small holes forming hair like filaments.
 The filaments are collected together, grouped and a binder is applied to bond them into strands.
 Then the strands are heat cured, wound together and rolled up into a cylindrical package.
 These fibers provide the bulk of fiberglass profile’s longitudinal strength.

 The majority of resins used for fiberglass window profile are classified as polyesters.
 Polyester resin is one of a group of synthetic resins which undergo polymerization during curing.
 They provide excellent adhesive properties, high strength, and good chemical resistance.
-These high performance polyester resins are then mixed with suitable fillers and pigments to formulate the resinous matrix.
+These high-performance polyester resins are then mixed with suitable fillers and pigments to formulate the resinous matrix.
 The formulations are optimized for the particular application.

-ULTREX® HAS VERY LOW THERMAL EXPANSION RATES
+ULTREX® FIBERGLASS HAS VERY LOW THERMAL EXPANSION RATES

 Which means that our windows and doors stay tight and true even after extreme temperature swings.
 Ultrex expands at virtually the same rate as glass and maintains a tight seal, so it’s resistant to leaks, seal failures, and stress cracks that can compromise energy efficiency and long-term performance.